-Fill material shall be approved by the sanitarian prior to placement.
-It shall be compacted in 6" lifts and shall extend a minimum of five feet (5') around the perimeter of the system.
-Common fill shall extend an additional five feet (5') down gradient of the system (10' total) before tapering off at a maximum slope of 2H:1V.
+Fill material shall be approved by the sanktarian prior to placement.
+It shall be compacted in 6° lifts and shall extend a minimum of five feet (5°) around the parimeter of the system.
+Common fill shall extend an additional five feet (5°) down gradient of the system (10° total) before topering off at a management of the system (10° total) before topering off at a

-- 3. Septic tank shall be two compartment precast 1000 gallon tank with gas deflector and outlet filter as manufactured by Jolley Precast, inc. or equal. - 4.
-Distribution boxes shall be 4 hole precast concrete as manufactured by Jolley Precast, Inc. or equal. - 5.
-All precast structures such as septic tanks, distribution boxes, etc. shall be set level on six inches (6") of compacted gravel base at the elevations specified on the plans. - 6.
-Solid distribution pipe shall be 4" diameter PVC meeting ASTM D-3034 SDR 35 with compression gasket joints.
-It shall be laid true to the lines and grades shown on the plans and in no case have a slope less than 0.125 inches per foot. - 7.
-Perforated distribution pipe shall be 4" diameter PVC meeting ASTM D-3034 or ASTM F1760 for SDR 35, or ASTM F810 for SDR 38. - 8.
-Sewer pipe from the foundation wall to the septic tank shall be schedule 40 PVC meeting ASTM D 1785.
-It shall be laid true to the grades shown on the plans and in no case shall have a slope less than 0.25 inches per foot. - 9.
-Solid footing drain outlet pipe shall be 4" Diameter PVC meeting ASTM D 3034, SDR 35 with compression gasketed joints.
-Footing drain outlet pipe shall not be backfilled with free draining material, such as gravel, broken stone, rock fragments, etc.

-10. Septic sand shall meet the requirements of ASTM C-33 with less than 10% passing a 100 sieve and less than 5% passing a 200 sieve
+- Distribution boxes shall be 4 hole precast concrete as manufactured by Jolley Precast, Inc. or equal. - Solid distribution pipe shall be 4" diameter PVC meeting ASTM D-3034 SDR 35 with compression gasket joints.
+It shall be lold true to the lines and grades shown on the plans and in no case have a slops less than 0.125 inches per foot. - Perforated distribution pipe shall be 4" diameter PVC meeting ASTM D-3034 or ASTM F1780 for SDR 35, or ASTM F810 for SDR 38. - Sewer pipe from the foundation wall to the septic tank shall be schedule 40 PVC meeting ASTM D 1785, it shall be laid true to the grades shown on the plans and in no case shall have a slope less than 0.25 inches per foot. - Solid facting drain autlet pipe shall be 4" Diameter PVC meeting ASTM D 3034, SDR 35 with compression gasketed joints.
+Footing drain autlet pipe shall not be backfilled with free draining material, such as gravel, broken stone, rock fragments, etc. - 10.
+Septic sand shall meet the requirements of ASTM C-33 with less than 10% passing a 100 sieve and less than 5% passing a 200 sieve